smrealms/wiki-data/game-guide/trading.md

 Dangerous routes are best handled by a ship with a lot of defenses (shields and armor).
 The PSF and PF are the best options for this.
 A cloaked SF is sometimes also appropriate but that is circumstantial.

-Long routes over about 13 in length are best traded with a jump ship.
-The speed of an ACV helps more than you may think.
-An IST has forces to help keep it in one piece.
+Long routes over about 13 distance are best traded with a jump ship.
+The speed of an ACV makes it the most efficient ship for this purpose; however, an IST has forces that help make trading a bit safer.

 A freighter is amazing when you aren't going to be shot at.
 Use caution.